-1. Turn the key to 3 (ON) without turning the key to 4 (START).
+1. Turn the key to 3 (on) without turning the key to 4 (start).
 If there is difficulty in turning the key, rotate the steering wheel until the key turns freely.
 This condition may occur when:

-- the front wheels are turned - a front wheel is against the curb engine starts.
-Excessive cranking could damage the starter.
+- the front wheels are turned

+- a front wheel is against the curb

-2. Turn the key to 4 (START), then release the key as soon as the
+- 2. Turn the key to 4 (start), then release the key as soon as the